Blog – Posted on Friday, Mar 01

 From the rich cultural background of each vampiric subset to the intrigue of a decidedly un-Twilight human-vampire relationship — not to mention all the inevitable, but still gratifying, gore — Certain Dark Things is the perfect choice if you’d like to inject some “fresh blood” into your reading.

 And if you like vampire grimdark, wait until you get a load of pirate grimdark!
-Captain Drake Morass is the definition of self-serving: throughout his career as a buccaneer (try saying that ten times fast), he’s always looked out for number one.
+In Where Loyalties Lie we meet Captain Drake Morass.
+He's the definition of self-serving: throughout his career as a buccaneer (try saying that ten times fast), he’s always looked out for number one.
 But when a nearby empire starts hunting down pirates, Drake realizes he’ll need allies to outlast their violent campaign — and must convince former enemies to join him, if any of them have a chance at survival.
 Of course, Drake himself has yet another ulterior motive in mind.
 And a single slip-up in all this wily manipulation might just lead to his downfall.

-This sprawling, desert-based fantasy revolves around Sulema, the daughter of the Dragon King, who controls the mythic beast that sleeps “at the heart of the world”... and if awakened, would destroy it.
+The Dragon's Legacy is a sprawling, desert-based fantasy that revolves around Sulema: the daughter of the Dragon King, who controls the mythic beast that sleeps “at the heart of the world”... and if awakened, would destroy it.
 Sulema’s mother has isolated them both from her father, but this has done nothing to quash the true power within her, nor to keep her destiny from knocking.
 Wolf’s epic story, interspersed with countless imaginative subplots, will have you biting your nails over Sulema’s decision: will she align herself with her mother, a dangerous sorceress, or the father whom she’s never known — and may or may not be able to to trust?

 Grimnir is the sole surviving member of his kind: a creature known as the corpse-maker, the life-quencher, and the bringer of night.
 In this chilling novel, Grimnir emerges from his lair to seek retribution against an enemy, but finds that he can no longer navigate the world as he once did.
 Refusing to succumb to defeat, he kidnaps a young woman to serve as his guide, and traverses the lands of England, Ireland, and Denmark on his relentless quest for vengeance.
 Invoking the ensconced creepiness of Old English mythology (Grimnir is implied to be of the same lineage as Grendel, from Beowulf), A Gathering of Ravens is a brilliant new entry into this old canon, which is arguably the cultural foundation of grimdark itself.